Mechanical Freezing Systems

 90 percent of U.S. industrial refrigeration is provided by mechanical systems

-High Pressure Core Heat Exchanger
+High-Pressure Core Heat Exchanger

 Cryogenic Freezing Systems